IanWambai/sentience/README.md

 - Apple Silicon MacBook (M1/M2/M3)
 - macOS 13 or newer
 - Python 3.10 or 3.11
-- At least 4GB of free RAM
+- At least 4GB of free RAM (recommended 8GB+)
 - Integrated GPU (uses Apple MPS backend)
+- Working webcam and microphone (permissions will be requested)

 ## Installation